Human and Social Services (HMS)

 HMS 299 (1-3 credit hours)

-Special Topics in Human Services: (Topic)
+Special Topics in Human and Social Services: (Topic)

-Provides an in-depth knowledge of a Human Services topic and allows students' choices with coordinator/instructor's approval on an issue of instruction.
+Provides an in-depth knowledge of a Human and Social Services topic and allows students' choices with coordinator/instructor's approval on an issue of instruction.
 Lecture: 1-3 credits (15-45 contact hours).
 Clinical: 1-3 credits (60-180 contact hours).

 Attributes: Technical